ml4wifi-devs/ftmrate/README.md

 #### Tuning hardware

 When using GPU in slurm, you need to empirically determine the optimal number of tasks running per node.
 We store this value in
 `TASKS_PER_NODE` variable in *run-ml-scenarios.sh* file.
-If set to high - a lack of memory might be encountered, if set to low - the computation efficiency would be suboptimal.
+If set too high - a lack of memory might be encountered, if set too low - the computation efficiency would be suboptimal.
 The variable value is passed directly to the `sbatch` command as the `--ntasks-per-node` parameter.
 While working with our machines, the optimal number turned out to be about 5, so we suggest to start searching from that value.

 ### Without slurm